pmb-7684/Final_Project/CMPD_shiny/info.md

 **Generalized Linear Regression Model**

 This regression model is an extension of linear general model for situations where the outcomes are not normally distributed nor do they always have continuous variables.
+It generalizes linear regression by allowing the linear model to be related to the response variable via a link function.
 With this model, it allows for both continuous and categorical predictors.

+The GLM consists of three elements:

+1. A particular distribution for modeling $Y$,
+2. A linear predictor $\eta =X\beta$, and
+3. A link function such that $E(Y\mid X)=\mu =g^{-1}(\eta )$.

+When $a \ne 0$, there are two solutions to $(ax^2 + bx + c = 0)$ and they are
+$$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$

-This model is suitable where the outcome variable variables binary which is the case for this project (Open and Closed).
-It can be used for outcomes for categorical variables, count data, and continuous variables skewed.
+This model is suitable where the outcome variable is binary.
+This is the case for this project.
+We are using predictor variables to predict if STATUS (of the crime) is Open or Closed.
+This model can be used where outcomes are for categorical variables, count data, and continuous variables skewed.